What can you do if people send you unwanted explicit photos online? It's complicated | CBC News

 Sharing her experience with other reporters in the Northwest Territories, Morritt-Jacobs said it was commonly discussed between women in the North, but never labelled as harassment.

-"I don't think ever within conversation that I've had with others [people], whether they're journalists or other women, we've used the term harassment," Morritt-Jacobs said.
+"I don't think ever within conversation that I've had with others, whether they're journalists or other women, we've used the term harassment," Morritt-Jacobs said.

 Great Slave MLA Katrina Nokleby is also no stranger to receiving unwanted explicit photos since joining politics in the Northwest Territories.